unik-name/docs.unikname.network/docs/cli.md

 #### Introduction

-This command allows you to vote for a delegate with his @unikname to get him elected.
+This command allows you to vote for a delegate with his UNIKNAME to get him elected.
-Votes are restricted to the same UNIK type (individual, organization) delegate as yours.
+Votes are restricted to the same UNIKNAME type (individual, organization) delegate as yours.
 Voter must have the LifeCycle status "Alive" or "Everlasting".

 #### Arguments